ifeanyinwodo/PolymorphicWebAPI.OnionArchitecture.Template/README.md

 ## Features available in this project

-This is default white application for ASP.NET Core API development
+This is a default white application for ASP.NET Core API development.

-This whiteapp contains following features, uncheck feature need to implement yet.
+This whiteapp contains the following features.

 - [x] Application is implemented on Onion architecture
 - [x] RESTful API